When does the next application process start?

 What is the working language of the program?

-When applying for the program, no certificate to proof your English skills is needed.
-However, the commission in charge of reviewing and selecting new candidates also considers the candidate’s English language skills when conducting the interview.
-While focus weeks are held in English, the Academy of Fine Arts is a German-speaking environment.
+Proficiency in written and spoken English is required, since this is an English language study program.
+The commission in charge of reviewing and selecting new candidates also considers the candidate’s English language skills when conducting the interview.
+While the working language of the program is English, the Academy of Fine Arts is a German-speaking environment.
 German language classes are offered free of charge.

 Which academic degree do I get?